Paul Reynaud: Appointment

-Although Reynaud was increasingly popular, the Chamber of Deputies elected him premier by only a single vote with most of his own party abstaining; over half of the votes for Reynaud came from the French Section of the Workers' International (SFIO) party.
-With so much support from the left, and opposition from many parties on the right, Reynaud's government was especially unstable; many on the Right demanded that Reynaud attack not Germany, but the Soviet Union.
-The Chamber also forced Daladier, whom Reynaud held personally responsible for France's weakness, to be Reynaud's Minister of National Defense and War.
-One of Reynaud's first acts was at a meeting of the Anglo-French Supreme War Council held in London on 28 March 1940, whose main outcome was the signing of a declaration with British Prime Minister Neville Chamberlain that neither of the two countries would sign a separate peace.
-A joint communiqué declared 'Both Governments mutually undertake that during the present war they will neither negotiate nor conclude an armistice or treaty of peace except by mutual agreement.
-They undertake to maintain after conclusion of peace a community of action for so long as may be necessary'.
+Despite Reynaud's growing popularity, the Chamber of Deputies elected him as Premier by a narrow margin of just one vote, with most of his own party abstaining.
+Notably, over half of the votes in Reynaud's favour came from the French Section of the Workers' International (SFIO) party.
+Given the significant support from the left and opposition from many right-wing parties, Reynaud's government faced considerable instability.
+Many on the right called for Reynaud to shift focus from Germany to the Soviet Union.
+Additionally, the Chamber mandated that Daladier, whom Reynaud personally blamed for France's weaknesses, serve as Reynaud's Minister of National Defence and War.

-On 15 June 1940 the French cabinet rejected a British proposal, imagined by Jean Monnet and defended by De Gaulle, for the union of both countries.
+One of Reynaud's initial actions was attending a meeting of the Anglo-French Supreme War Council in London on 28 March 1940.
+The meeting culminated in a declaration with British Prime Minister Neville Chamberlain, stating that neither country would seek a separate peace.
+The joint communiqué asserted, "Both Governments mutually undertake that during the present war they will neither negotiate nor conclude an armistice or treaty of peace except by mutual agreement.
+They undertake to maintain after conclusion of peace a community of action for so long as may be necessary".

-Reynaud abandoned any notion of a "long war strategy" based on attrition.
-Aiming at diverting German attentions from France, Reynaud entertained suggestions to expand the war to the Balkans or northern Europe; he was instrumental in launching the allied campaign in Norway, though it ended in failure.
-Britain's decision to withdraw on 26 April prompted Reynaud to travel to London to lobby the British personally to stand and fight in Norway.
+On 15 June 1940, the French cabinet rejected a British proposal—conceived by Jean Monnet and supported by De Gaulle—for a union between France and Britain.
+Reynaud abandoned the idea of a "long war strategy" based on attrition.
+To divert German attention from France, Reynaud considered expanding the war to the Balkans or Northern Europe.
+He played a key role in initiating the Allied campaign in Norway, although it ended in failure.
+Following Britain's decision to withdraw on 26 April, Reynaud travelled to London to personally urge the British to continue their fight in Norway.